- Why is Brexit happening?

 Post-Brexit, it will be difficult for people in the EU countries to migrate to Britain.
 This could cause a lack of labor availability, especially commercial drivers, thereby increasing transport wages remarkably.
 At the same time, if import/export taxes and customs duties are levied on goods crossing the borders, it would also increase shipment costs, rising the overall logistics operation costs for businesses.

 The possibility of a no-deal Brexit seems to be pretty high, already creating a lot of panic among residents across the eurozone.
 Citizens are fearing a shortage of goods and are stocking up their supplies beforehand.
 About 79% of the food imported in UK supermarkets is from the EU, and it is likely that retailers and supermarkets could run short of some products.
 This could, in turn, affect logistics service providers adding pressure to fulfill customer demands, despite the Brexit crunch.

 The UK-EU supply chain is as complex and interconnected as Brexit itself.
 Logistics and shipment companies across Europe and Britain are preparing themselves for the likely no-deal Brexit, revisiting logistics strategies, partnering with free circulation facilities and embracing technology like route optimization to maintain smooth operations.
 Will Britain leave the EU with or without the deal?
-Only time will tell, but preparing for a no-deal Brexit is the best idea for logistics and supply chain businesses in Europe.
+Only time will tell, but preparing for a no-deal Brexit is the best idea for European logistics and supply chain businesses.